D-Ankita/Todo-mongodb-express-backend/README.md

     ```
     PATCH  /todos/id
     ```
-        his route will help user to EDIT his Todo.
+    This route will help user to EDIT his Todo.
     This endpoint requires a body which contains a valid body  to be updated and and id in the url of the todo task to be updated. only the description and isComplete status can be updated

 5. ### delete a task:
     ```